Your unofficial Indy end-of-summer bucket list

 Photo by @squarescoop

-We’re officially just about a month away from the start of fall — water you doing to savor the last days of summer?
+We’re officially less than one month away from the start of fall — what are you doing to savor the last days of summer?

 With Indy’s outdoor venues, water spots, ice cream shops + warm weather activities, anything is popsicle, err — possible.
 Put on some sunglasses and start crossing things off on our top 10 end-of-summer activities list.